Role of District Council

 Municipal governments operate within the powers given to them by the Province.
 Municipal authority is found partly in the legislation and laws from the province, including the Community Charter and the Local Government Act.

-Please note that Council do not maintain regular office hours at the Municipal Office and may be contacted at their residences or via email as noted below and in their respective profiles.
+Please note that Council do not maintain regular office hours at the Municipal Office and may be contacted at the contact information below.